A Scent to Remember

 In a nutshell

-A Scent to Remember is a microsite experience for a fictitious perfume brand’s launch of customizable perfumes.
-The goal is to conceptualize the brand and a way to experience fragrance in a digital space.
-This project was done under the mentorship of BASIC/DEPT Design Lead Garret Schauteet.
+A Scent to Remember is perfume customization experience.
+The challenge is to conceptualize a way to experience fragrance in a digital space.
+This project was done under the mentorship of BASIC/DEPT Associate Creative Director Garret Schauteet.

 It's impossible to smell through a screen